How to Perform a Brand Audit in 9 Simple Steps

 What Is a Brand Audit?

 Your brand is how people perceive your business and make comparisons with competitors.
 It also enhances the value of your products and services.

 But it’s useless if it doesn’t help you achieve your goals.
-An audit helps you assess whether your current brand is working for you or against you.
-A strong one adds value, a weak one diminishes it.
+An audit enables you to assess whether your current brand is working for you or against you.
+A strong one adds value, and a weak one diminishes it.

 As you perform an audit, you’ll answer questions such as:

 - Does your current brand align with the reputation you want to have?